szmoon/flask-mysql-task-app/README.md

-# docker_flask_api
+# flask-mysql-tasks
-Python/Flask crud app using a MySQL database
+Python/Flask tasks app with a visual interface.
+Uses Docker and remotely hosted MySQL database.
+Currently only has ability to add new tasks.

-Docker Commands:
+**Docker Commands:**
 docker-compose up --build